kyusubshin/ScammerUniversityFinals/README.md

 - Llama: meta-llama/Meta-Llama-3.1-70B-Instruct
 - Qwen: Qwen/Qwen3-Next-80B-A3B-Instruct

-We repeated the same questions 50 times to ensure robustness of the results and to check the reliability of the LLMs.
+We repeated each question 50 times to ensure robustness and assess the reliability of the LLMs.
+A temperature setting of 1.0 was used to capture the variance in model responses.

 For each question, responses were collected in a binary format: “yes” was coded as 1, “no” as 0, and “error/neutral” as -1, thereby constructing baseline datasets for each model and language.